 Lotus/Janspeed soon wised up though and they managed to pick up some extra mm's on the front downpipe so that both cylinder banks had the same exhaust back-pressure to deal with.

 At 51mm diameter (2") it's not ideal for a 3.5Ltr N/A V6 putting out some 240bhp.
+For a 350bhp (or more) Supercharged install, it's hopeless!
 Look at that disaster of a "merge" collector.
 Hold the two downpipes together, fill in the gap with some squirt-gun welding (MIG), then use a cheap pressing to cover up your crimes.
 I've seen leaks from there several times.

 If you're looking for more power, you replace that mess with the 2bular 54mm diameter design below.
 I took the time to build a little cutting guide for the 2-1 merge - below.

 For a SUPERCHARGED 3.5Ltr V6 you need a 57mm bore for your downpipe set.
 Like the one below!
 Only 2bular offer these diameters .
 Only 2bular differentiate between N/A exhausts and supercharged exhausts.

 Again, I took the time to build a cutting guide for the bigger 2-1 merge for the supercharged installs.
 Moving up two bore sizes on the factory pipe needs superior pipe-bending and tooling.
 You need a nice round, smooth radius to keep the gas-speed high and turbulence free.
 No other manufacturer in the Lotus aftermarket builds anything like the 57mm downpipe set shown below.
 Everything sealed using flanges and gaskets and a 76mm diameter flexy section to cope with heat expansion and engine movement.
 NOTE! - you NEVER use a hanger bracket immediately after a flexy section - that is a stupid thing to do.